TrilokGeer/metadata-controller/docs/Proposal.md

 #### Reconciliation

 Reconciliation of tags is ignored when ready condition is set to false at `MetadataStatus.status`.
 Reconciliation does not consider the opcode in spec.
-Reconciliation of tags is based on active tag list in `AWSMetadata.status.resourcetags`
+Reconciliation of tags is based on active tag list in `AWSMetadata.status.resourcetags`.
+On deletion of AWSMetadataRef or invalid reference, controller does not perform any reconciliation.
+Ready condition is set to false at `MetadataStatus.status`.

+#### No cloud provider configured

+When there is no cloud provider object configured, there will be no operation by default.

 ### STS/Non-STS support